-In our fantastic new production the book is dramatized – with commentary, discussion of social background, and analysis of character – in a way that grips the audience, just as a good detective story should.
+In our fantastic new touring production of Dr Jekyll and Mr Hyde for secondary schools, key moments are engagingly dramatized along with commentary, discussion of social background and analysis of character.
+This classic tale grips the audience, just as a good detective story should

-The performance will be familiar to our regular audiences, we play ‘in the round’ using dynamic and exciting ‘multi-rolling techniques’.
-Using these tested dramatic devices we ensure that the story is very clearly delivered and that themes and context are thoroughly explored as the ultimate, entertaining aid to learning and exam preparation.
+All our actors play multiple roles, keeping the action exciting and dynamic.
+Using our tested dramatic devices we ensure that the story is clearly delivered and that themes and context are thoroughly explored as the ultimate, entertaining aid to learning and exam preparation.

 This production follows Mr Hyde’s reign of terror: his brutal treatment of a young girl, his crazed murder of a Member of Parliament, and the strange feeling of horror he generates in all who meet him.
 It also follows Dr Jekyll’s absolute refusal to change the terms of his will, leaving everything to Mr Hyde in the circumstances of his, Jekyll’s, “disappearance”.
 All of this is regarded by Mr Utterson as a mystery that needs to be solved.